-This delicious and easy to prepare roast can be enjoyed warm on Christmas Day, while leftovers make a great cold cut to be served for supper or throughout Boxing Day.
+This delicious and easy to prepare roast can be enjoyed warm, while leftovers make a great cold cut to be served for supper or in a lunchbox.

 Both rolled pork leg and loin can be used for this dish, and cooking method varies only based on the size of your uncooked piece of meat – see notes below.

 - 1.5kg rolled pork leg roast

 - 250g pitted prunes

 - 50g walnuts